knoxa/knoxa.github.io/text/names/index.md

 # Names

 A person's name can be expressed in many different ways.
-Resolving which expressions refer to the same person is _entity disambiguation_.
+Resolving which expressions refer to the same person is [entity disambiguation](https://en.wikipedia.org/wiki/Entity_linking).

 I can take a name and split it up into tokens.
 Each name is then associated with a set of tokens and similar names are related by intersections of these sets.
 I can play around with options for generating tokens.
 For example, it might make sense to normalize the tokens in various ways: reduce everything